mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `float32` and `float64` floating-point numbers
 - `int`, `int8`, `int16`, `int32`, `int64` - signed integers
   - `int` is at least 32 bits
+    - 32 bits on 32-bit systems
+    - 64 bits on 64-bit systems
 - `uint`, `uint16`, `uint32`, `uint64` - unsigned integers
   - `uint` is at least 32 bits
 - `uintptr` - holds any kind of pointer